ejoranlien/smsprocess/README.md

 `smsBatch()` has a few options:

-\*files can take either a character vector of muplitple file names, ie c("sms1.xml", "sms2.xml)"), or (by default) the input "all" will pull and process all XML files in the working directory.
+-files can take either a character vector of muplitple file names, ie c("sms1.xml", "sms2.xml)"), or (by default) the input "all" will pull and process all XML files in the working directory.

-\*removeDuplicates When TRUE (default), duplicate rows are removed.
+-removeDuplicates When TRUE (default), duplicate rows are removed.
 This is necessary when backup files overlap.

-\*keepUnsent, charCount, and noMMS are passed to smsProcess() to set the options available to that function.
+-keepUnsent, charCount, and noMMS are passed to smsProcess() to set the options available to that function.

 General Usage
 -------------